selimtoksal/Android-Caught-Global-Exception-Library/README.md

 # Android Caught Global Exception Library

 Your app is never crash and your users never see "this app unfortunately has stopped" message.
-And your app never close.
+And your app never force to close.

 ### Use
 Add your build.grandle (PROJECT: xxx) :